When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Trial, Shipping & Warranty

 The Plus Luxe is available in seven sizes, including a split California king for couples with adjustable beds.
 Competitive pricing and free shipping within the contiguous U.S. makes the mattress a good option if you’re shopping on a budget.
-Brooklyn Bedding also offers a 120-night sleep trial with each purchase, and those who keep their Plus Luxe receive a 10-year warranty.
+Brooklyn Bedding also offers a 120-night sleep trial with each purchase, and those who keep their Plus Luxe receive a lifetime warranty.

 Most Comfortable Mattress